joselyn-rodriguez/hugo-site/content/posts/winterstorm2023-tutorial.md

         filename = "sitemap.xml"
         ```

     - This site is still missing some things though.
 If you look in content, nothing is there yet!
-The theme instructions tell us we need to add in a landing page.
+The theme instructions tell us we need to add in an index page.

     - navigate to the content folder and create a new file there using
     ```bash
     touch _index.md
     ```

-    - in Hugo, files that start with "_" are special files that are generally used as a landing page for a given set of pages.
+    - in Hugo, files that start with "_" are special files that are generally used as a index page for a given set of pages (or like a sort of landing page).
 This theme uses it to display our main content page but every content folder will have it's one `_index.md` file.

     - while we're here, let's also make ourselves a posts folder by typing